 In addition, having an empty nuc box on hand is useful for catching swarms or removing extra bees from an overcrowded colony.

 So how do you raise queens in a nuc?
 The simplest way is to take a frame of brood with a swarm cell from a populous hive and put it in a nuc.
 The frame should have lots of nurse bees covering the brood to keep them warm.
 Put a frame of honey or an internal feeder next to the brood.
 Fill any extra space with drawn comb or empty frames, then close the lid, add an entrance reducer, and let the bees do their thing.

 This works fairly quickly.
 You can do the same thing without a swarm cell if there are plenty of eggs or very young larvae on the brood frame.
 This takes a long time, however, and after a week or two you may not have enough nurse bees left to raise a good queen.

-Here’s an example from my own apiary on how I use a nuc.[list icon=”check”]
+Here’s an example from my own apiary on how I used a nuc.

 - Last spring I had one hive that built up early and looked like it was ready to swarm.
 I didn’t want it to swarm, so I took out four frames of brood.
 Each frame had at least one swarm cell on the bottom and lots of nurse bees covering the brood.

 - I put each frame in a separate two-frame nuc and gave each one a frame of honey reserved from the year before.